ricleal/twitter-clone/README.md

 There are 2 repositories:
 - `internal/service/repository/postgres`: the repository that implements the interfaces defined in `internal/service/repository/interfaces.go`
 - `internal/service/repository/memory`: a memory mock repository that implements the interfaces defined in `internal/service/repositoryinterfaces.go`.
 This is used for unit testing.

+To interact with this repositories, there is a [Store](internal/service/store).
+This store can chain multiple repository operations in a single transaction.
+There is a in-memory store and a persistent (postgres) store.
+The in-memory store is used for unit testing.
+The service layer uses the store to interact with the repositories.
+It never interacts directly with the repositories.

 The business logic is implemented in the `internal/service` package.
 This represents the use cases of the application - the domain service.
 Note that the business logic always use data entities defined in the `internal/entities` package.
 This ensures business logic is decoupled from the data layer defined in the `internal/service/repository` package.